feifel/jtra/SPECS.md

 - The timer fires at **fixed clock boundaries**: `hh:00`, `hh:15`, `hh:30`, `hh:45` — regardless of when the app was started or when the last confirmation occurred.
   - On startup, the timer calculates the time until the next boundary and schedules the first firing accordingly.
   - Example: if the app starts at 09:23, the first popup fires at 09:30.
+- **On app startup**, a check-in popup is always shown asking the user what they are working on.
+If the user is continuing their previous task, they can simply confirm it.
+If there's no previous task (first-time user), the popup shows empty fields for the user to fill in.
 - A **browser notification** is shown when the timer fires: "Time to check in: What are you working on?"
 - A **modal dialog** appears in the browser UI (triggered via SignalR from server).
 - **The current task is shown prominently** as the default selection.